-Investment income is recorded on the accrual basis and includes interest income, dividends, realized gains on sale of investments and change in unrealized gains on investments.
+Investment income is recorded on the accrual basis and includes interest income, dividends, realized gains and losses on sale of investments and changes in unrealized gains and losses on investments.

 2. Summary of significant accounting policies (continued)

 Revenue recognition (continued)